NoroffFEU/development-platforms/NextJs-case-study.md

 ## Weaknesses

-Next.js is not perfect and does have some weaknesses.
-Some of the weaknesses could be:
+Next.js is not perfect and does have some weaknesses and some of these could be...

 - **Limited flexibility** - Next mainly focuses on server-side rendering and static site generation, which means that it does not provide a lot of flexibility when it comes to building a web application.
 This could be a problem for developers who want to build a web application that does not require server-side rendering or static site generation.
 For example the site require a lot of client-side rendering.